Syndrome Of Inappropriate Antidiuretic Hormone Secretion

-- Syndrome of inappropriate antidiuretic hormone secretion is also known as SIADH.
-It is a condition where your body makes too much antidiuretic hormone (ADH).
-ADH is a chemical that helps keep the right balance of fluid in your body.
+The syndrome of inappropriate antidiuretic hormone secretion (SIADH) is a condition that causes your body to make too much antidiuretic hormone (ADH).
+ADH is a chemical that helps keep the right balance of fluids in your body.
 Increased ADH may cause too much water to remain inside your body.
-When this happens, other chemicals in the blood such as salt may decrease.
-This may cause the organs inside your body not to work properly.
-SIADH may be caused by cancer, certain medicines, or medical conditions of your brain and lungs.
-It may happen after a medical procedure, treatment, or surgery, or the cause may be unknown.
+Chemicals in your blood, such as salt, may decrease.
+This may prevent your organs from working properly.

 AFTER YOU LEAVE:

-You may need to increase the amount of salt in your food or take salt tablets.
-This is to bring the level of salt in your body back to normal.
-You may also need to increase the amount of protein in your diet.
-Foods such as beans, eggs, poultry, meat, and fish are high in protein.
-Ask your caregiver if you need to be on a special diet.
+You may need to increase the amount of salt you eat.
+You may also need to increase the amount of protein you eat.
+Some foods that are high in protein are beans, nuts, eggs, poultry (such as chicken and turkey), and fish.
+Ask if you need to be on a special diet.

 - You feel weak or have muscle cramps most of the time.